jman2476/blog-gator/README.md

 **Official installation:** Use the [official Golang download instructions](https://go.dev/doc/install) for your operating system.
 Again, if you are using WSL on Windows, make sure to follow the Linux instructions.

 Once the installation is complete, run `go version` to verify that it worked.

+**Important for Linux/Windows:** For Windows, you will be asked to create a user and password for admin access to Postgres; make sure you not this for the next step.
+It may also indicate the port it's running on, note this.
+For Linux, after installing Postgres, run the command `sudo passwd postgres` and enter a password.
+Again, save this for later.

 ### Install PostgreSQL
 *You may skip this step if you already have PostgreSQL version 15 or newer installed*